ocornut/imgui/docs/README.md

 Credits
 -------

-Developed by [Omar Cornut](http://www.miracleworld.net) and every direct or indirect contributors to the GitHub.
+Developed by [Omar Cornut](http://www.miracleworld.net) and every direct or indirect [contributors](https://github.com/ocornut/imgui/graphs/contributors) to the GitHub.
 The early version of this library was developed with the support of [Media Molecule](http://www.mediamolecule.com) and first used internally on the game [Tearaway](http://tearaway.mediamolecule.com) (PS Vita).

+Recurring contributors (2020): Omar Cornut [@ocornut](https://github.com/ocornut), Rokas Kupstys [@rokups](https://github.com/rokups), Ben Carter [@ShironekoBen](https://github.com/ShironekoBen).
+A large portion of work on automation systems, regression tests and other features are currently unpublished.

-I first discovered the IMGUI paradigm at [Q-Games](http://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
+"I first discovered the IMGUI paradigm at [Q-Games](http://www.q-games.com) where Atman Binstock had dropped his own simple implementation in the codebase, which I spent quite some time improving and thinking about.
 It turned out that Atman was exposed to the concept directly by working with Casey.
 When I moved to Media Molecule I rewrote a new library trying to overcome the flaws and limitations of the first one I've worked with.
-It became this library and since then I have spent an unreasonable amount of time iterating and improving it.
+It became this library and since then I have spent an unreasonable amount of time iterating and improving it."

 Embeds [ProggyClean.ttf](http://upperbounds.net) font by Tristan Grimmer (MIT license).